ArturVyklynets/HireMe/README.md

 ### Maintainability
   - Each service should be independently deployable and modifiable without affecting others.
-  - The codebase should follow standardized practices (e.g., PEP8 for Python, ESLint for JavaScript).
+  - The codebase should follow standardized practices.
   - Unit and integration tests must cover at least 80% of the codebase.

 ### Interoperability
   - APIs must comply with the OpenAPI 3.0 specification.
-  - The system should support easy integration with third-party services (e.g., payment gateways like Stripe or LiqPay).
+  - The system should support easy integration with third-party services.